What is this medicine?

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 12 years old for selected conditions, precautions do apply.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 Visit your doctor or health care professional for regular checks on your progress.
 It may be several weeks before you see the full effects.
 Do not suddenly stop taking this medicine.
 You may need to gradually reduce the dose.
 Only stop taking this medicine on the advice of your doctor or health care professional.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.

 This medicine can reduce the response of your body to heat or cold.
 Dress warm in cold weather and stay hydrated in hot weather.
 If possible, avoid extreme temperatures like saunas, hot tubs, very hot or cold showers, or activities that can cause dehydration such as vigorous exercise.